solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 ### Don't cut corners, instead try to increase the value

-While working towards that vision, don't try to cut corners unless you really need tom that always tends to get very expensive.
+While working towards that vision, don't try to cut corners unless you absolutely need to.
+Cutting corners tends to get much more expensive in the long run.
 Either you are not getting the value you were seeking, or quality is so bad that you will pay more for years to come.
 Good cheap is either about getting a good bargain, an excellent discount, without losing quality.
 Or it can be about **increasing the value you get for the money that you spend**.
 Former is very difficult to do, especially for anything custom made.
 Latter can be done by thinking hard where the value comes from, then prioritizing things so you start with the things that bring the most value, and leaving the diminishing returns until later.
 Accept that you might not get all the things done with low priority and value, but you'll get the most important things done well, and they will serve you for a long time.

 Make sure that what you are building is done with an acceptable quality considering the lifecycle of the software solution.